DakJaniels/FancyActionBarPlus/README.md

 * Track Buffs From Others (default: OFF) – by default only effect durations for effects applied by you will be tracked

 Blacklisting Options for Buffs Gained from Others: this menu contains a configuration tool to blacklist certain which will prevent other player's application of them from starting an action bar timer.
 By default this includes miscellaneous Restoration Staff Abilities, Vigor, Resolve, and some other common buffs.
-Blacklisted abilities can be removed by selecting an ability from the list and clicking “Remove from Blacklist”
+Blacklisted abilities can be removed by selecting an ability from the list and clicking "Remove from Blacklist"

 #### DEBUFFS ON TARGET